WeblateOrg/weblate/docs/user/files.rst

 Downloading translations
 ------------------------

-Translatable files can be downloaded using the :guilabel:`Download source file` in the :guilabel:`Files` menu, producing a copy of the file as it is stored in upstream version control system.
+From the project or component dashboard, translatable files can be downloaded using the :guilabel:`Download source file` in the :guilabel:`Files` menu, producing a copy of the file as it is stored in the upstream Version Control System.

 You can either download the original file as is or converted into one of widely used localization formats.
 The converted files will be enriched with data